RiyaBoban/PortfolioProjects/Zomato Analysis/README.md

 **While Exploring Data with SQL, I was working on the following things...**

-1.Checked all the details of table such column name, data types and constraints 2.Checked for duplicate values in [RestaurantId] column 3.Removed unwanted columns from table
+1.Checked all the details of table such as column name, data types and constraints.

+2.Checked for duplicate values in [RestaurantId] column.

+3.Removed unwanted columns from table.

-4.Merged 2 differnt tables and added the new column of Country_Name with the help of primary key as [CountryCode] column 5.Identitfied and corrected the mis-spelled city names 6.Created new category column for rating
+4.Merged 2 differnt tables and added the new column of Country_Name with the help of primary key as [CountryCode] column.

+5.Identitfied and corrected the mis-spelled city names.

+6.Created new category column for rating.

+7. Replaced values from 1 & 0 to yes & no in has_table_booking table.